MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/formchangetracker-classes.md

 ### Method name

-Gets or sets the name that is used in code to identify a form, report, table, query, or other Finance and Operations application object.
+Gets or sets the name that is used in code to identify a form, report, table, query, or other application object.

     public str name([str value])